Skip to Content

 Revenue Flow

-This page describes how player activity becomes protocol revenue and how that revenue is allocated across participants.
+This page describes how player activity becomes protocol revenue and how that revenue reaches WINR liquidity providers.

 Gross Gaming Revenue